 Split systems are required to have an energy star rating on them, however for ducted air conditioners the star rating is voluntary, so when choosing an air conditioner, we suggest comparing the below two figures found on the manufacturer’s specifications sheet.

 - Energy Efficiency Ratio (EER) – The higher this number, the more efficient the system will be in cooling mode.

 - Coefficient of Performance (COP) – The higher this number, the more efficient the system will be in heating mode.

 - NOTE: Some manufacturers list AEER & ACOP (Annualised) which takes into account the systems standby power consumption.

 How to increase the value of your home with the right air conditioning system?

-At Smarter Air, our goal is to find the right air conditioning solutions for your needs.
-We are always on the lookout for the most innovative technologies in the air conditioning, home comfort and smart home field, ensuring we deliver you the best solutions available!
+At Smarter Air & Electrical, our goal is to find the right air conditioning solutions for your needs.
+We are always on the lookout for the most innovative technologies in the air conditioning, air purification and smart home field, ensuring we deliver you the best solutions available!